-According to Sheriff Donald B. Smith, “one of our greatest responsibilities in serving the people of Putnam is to insure the security and safety of every citizen.
+According to Sheriff Robert L. Langley, Jr., “one of our greatest responsibilities in serving the people of Putnam is to insure the security and safety of every citizen.
 That is why we provide “Are You O.K.?” to our senior citizens and to people with disabilities in Putnam County.
 This system is designed to help our seniors and disabled citizens live their lives as they wish ñ safely and independently.”

 The Putnam County Sheriff’s Office is pleased to offer this service for senior citizens, disabled persons, shut-ins who live alone or anyone in Putnam County who needs to be checked upon.
 The “Are You O.K.?” program is a telephone calling system operated by the Putnam County Sheriff’s Office.
 A computer system, or a member of the Sheriff’s Office, calls each enrolled subscriber every day of the year at the same time of day.
 When the subscriber picks up the phone he or she will hear a voice say, “Good morning, are you okay?”
 If the subscriber fails to answer the telephone after several attempts, or if there is a constant busy signal, a Sheriff’s patrol car will be dispatched to the residence to check on the person’s welfare.